Yuan-Meng/personal_website/content/posts/newgrads.md

 ## The *"Squid Game"*

 Right around when I was interviewing, the Netflix show *Squid Game* went viral.
 I was joking to friends how DS interviews are just like the game: Candidates play 6-ish rounds of high-stake games (e.g., SQL, product, stats, ML, coding, behavior) and those not "eliminated" by the end get the offer.
-I doubt if anyone can tell you accurately the bare minimum preparation it takes to get a DS job, because we were doing as much as possibly can to "be safe".
+I doubt if anyone can tell you accurately the bare minimum preparation it takes to get a DS job, because we were doing as much as possibly can to "be safe" (unless 艺高人胆大🤑, which I'm not).
 Take all advice with many grains of salt.

 {{< figure src="https://www.dropbox.com/s/6i0q18n08mbdgir/squid_game.jpg?raw=1" width="300" caption="A *Squid Game* lantern I drew last October, a week before my first offer.">}}